esccode/esccode.github.io/terms.md

 - Third-party Social Media Service means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.

-- Website refers to esccode.pl, accessible from https://esccode.pl/
+- Website refers to esccode.github.io, accessible from https://esccode.github.io

 - You means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.